SAAFISalwa/psc-ns3/src/psc/doc/source/psc-design.rst

 module documentation.
 This chapter documents the |ns3| ``psc`` module.

-At present, a large portion of the code related to public safety communications is found in the ProSe implementation in the ``lte`` module.
+At present, a large portion of the code related to public safety communications is found in the ProSe and UE-to-Network relay implementation in the ``lte`` module.
 This is because the ProSe services of sidelink communications, discovery, and synchronization are deeply connected to the LTE models and difficult to factor into a separate module.
 Features intrisic to the low-level operation of ProSe in LTE are found in the ``lte`` module.

 The ``psc`` module also includes: